Rio Grande (company)

-Unlike many corporate structures, Rio Grande is principle-based (guided by 15 overarching principles) rather than rule-based.
+Rio Grande is principle-based (guided by 15 overarching principles) rather than rule-based.
 Employees are encouraged to take an active role in the company's success through its participative management structure.
-The participative management concept encourages the formation of small groups (teams) of employees organized by their functions roles to execute necessary business tasks and resolve specific challenges as they arise around the company.
-This unique style of management sprang, in part, from study of the Japanese quality circle movement and strategies from Toyota Production Systems' "Lean Manufacturing" approach.
+The participative management concept is supposed to encourage the formation of small groups (teams) of employees organized by their functions roles to execute necessary business tasks and resolve specific challenges as they arise around the company.
+This style of management sprang, in part, from study of the Japanese quality circle movement and strategies from Toyota Production Systems' "Lean Manufacturing" approach.